• About

 You can find more of my DIY projects and furniture makeovers on Mommy Envy and these social media sites: Facebook//Instagram//Google+//Twitter

 So pretty!
-Check out more of Jes’ pretty furniture makeovers like her yellow kitchen dresser,
+Check out more of Jes’ pretty furniture makeovers like her yellow kitchen dresser

 Yellow Kitchen Dresser makeover